 7. Cheapest estimate may be suspicious: Too cheap will save you money, but may not save you the stress, frustrations and spending more money.
 Don't be a victim of rogue movers.
 When you’ve gotten all your estimates in, compare the bids.
 Be wary of any company that comes in much lower than the others.
 Look at high bids to see where the extra costs are coming from.
 Call and ask questions if you don’t understand anything.
 If you have several reasonable-sounding bids from reputable companies, don’t be afraid to negotiate to get the best possible rate.
 Especially in a market where there’s lots of competition, most movers will work with you on pricing.

-.
+8. Now check out the contenders in more detail.
 Take the information you’ve gathered and get back online.
 First, make sure they’re incorporated in your state―and confirm how long they’ve been in business―by checking your secretary of state’s office.
 Some have searchable databases of businesses online; if not, call the number in the government pages of the phone book.

 9. Licensed and Insured: Next, make sure your moving company has the license and insurance it needs to move you legally.
 (Yes, there are movers who solicit business without the legal authority to do so.)
 Go to safersys.org, the website of the Federal Motor Carrier Safety Administration (FMCSA) https://www.fmcsa.dot.gov/, and enter the company’s USDOT number and click on “Search” (you can also search by name or MC number).
 If you have an accurate DOT number, you’ll be shown a screen with lots of information on the company.
 Here’s what to look for: